It’s easy to be seduced by options that sex-up a car, but maintenance can be a killjoy. Here are 10 options that seemed like a good idea at the time.

 Black paint gets very hot and will heat up your car and any electronics left inside.
 It’s the hardest colour to keep clean, as it shows every particle of dust and every fingerprint.
 And, any scratch or dent will be enhanced by black paint.
 Word is, those who go black never go back… to black.

-Anyone who has seen Tesla’s 17-inch touchscreen knows how awesome it is.
-But using a touchscreen means a lot of random poking, and all that frustrated prodding takes its toll.
+Anyone who has seen Tesla’s massive touchscreen knows how awesome it is.
+But using a touchscreen means a lot of random poking and fingerprints, and all that frustrated prodding takes its toll.
 Ford was stung by its foray into touchscreens when consumers reported slow response times and too much distraction compared to knobs and buttons.
 If your car is a short-termer, touch away.
 If you think your car is a keeper, stick with knobs.

 3. PERFORATED SEATS